timothyjward/osgi.enroute.site/resources.md

 The following resources provide additional examples and tutorials.
 Development toolchains may vary relative to that used by enRoute.

 * [Paremus Service Fabric](https://docs.paremus.com) - a set of distributed enRoute style examples running upon the Service Fabric: an OSGi Enabled Cloud platform.
-* B
-* C

 ## OSGi Toolchains

 The following resources provide further information and guidance on developing with OSGi.

 * [The bndtools IDE plugin for Eclipse](http://bndtools.org) - The easy, powerful and productive way to develop with OSGi.
 Based on bnd and Eclipse.
+* [ Maven plugins provided by the Bnd project](https://github.com/bndtools/bnd/tree/master/maven) - The Maven plugins used by enRoute.
 * [The bnd Community Site](http://bnd.bndtools.org) - The engine behind popular software development tools that support OSGi.